-A respected evaluator and researcher with a collaborative style, Donella designs fit-for-purpose evaluation and research projects that support continuous improvement.
+Donella is a respected evaluator and researcher with a collaborative style.
+She designs fit-for-purpose evaluation and research projects that support continuous improvement.

 Drawing on her in-depth understanding of public policy and her wide-ranging experience across government, Donella designs fit-for-purpose evaluation and research projects that support continuous improvement for our clients.
 She produces clear evidence and valuable advice for decision-makers and programme users.